Machine Learning Terms and Methods

 Transfer Learning

 Transferring information from one machine learning task to another.
-For example, in multi-task learning, a single model solves multiple tasks, such as a deep model that has different output nodes for different tasks.
+For example, in multi-task learning, a single model solves multiple tasks, such as a deep modelarrow-up-right that has different output nodes for different tasks.
 Transfer learning might involve transferring knowledge from the solution of a simpler task to a more complex one, or involve transferring knowledge from a task where there is more data to one where there is less data.

 Most machine learning systems solve a single task.
 Transfer learning is a baby step towards artificial intelligence in which a single program can solve multiple tasks.